 Once you reach your 60s, your goal is to fine-tune your retirement goals.
 Talk to a financial adviser and ask for guidance if you need to make any tweaks in your finances.

 Also, revisit your life insurance and last will.
-Update these financial policies if necessary.
+Update these financial policies if necessary to improve your final financial plans.

 It is also about time to transition your investment portfolio to being more risk averse.
 Consider transitioning some of your stock holdings into bonds or annuities if it makes more sense.